Minimum Wages in Concentrated Labor Markets: Introduction

-Given this bite, I arrive at a negative minimum wage elasticity of employment around -0.3 for markets with zero HHI, thus corroborating the notion that minimum wages lower employment in competitive environments.
-However, in line with the rationale of the monopsony argument, I report near-zero effects in moderately concentrated and a significantly positive elasticity around 0.9 in highly concentrated labor markets.
-Following theory, the minimum wage effect on employment is non-linear in highly concentrated labor markets: at first, the positive effect on firms' employment increases with the underlying bite but falls rapidly when the minimum wage is set close to the median wage of the firm.
-In general, the results are not sensitive to including alternative interaction effects, concentration indices as well as labor market definitions and hold for a large number of subgroups.
-Moreover, additional checks can rule out an omitted variable bias from interactions with product market concentration or firm productivity, thus endorsing labor market concentration as the true moderator of minimum wage effects.
-Although no theoretical structure is imposed upon the regressions, the joint pattern of wage and employment elasticities provides systematic evidence for the monopsony argument.
-Hence, when reasonably set and rigorously enforced, minimum wages constitute an effective measure to counteract monopsonistic exploitation without detrimental or, in extreme cases of labor market concentration, even positive effects on employment.
+Given this bite, I report that, on average, a 10 percent increase in sectoral minimum wages reduces firms' employment by 2.3 percent in zero-HHI markets, corroborating the notion that minimum wage policies harm employment in slightly concentrated (i.e., more competitive) markets.
+However, in line with the monopsony argument, the negative employment effects gradually disappear in more concentrated (i.e., more monopsonistic) labor markets.
+The elasticity is zero around HHI values of 0.2, which reflects a market with five equally-sized employers and represents the threshold to separate moderately from highly concentrated product markets in E.U.\ antitrust policy.
+For higher HHI values, the minimum wage elasticity of employment turns out positive.
+Ultimately, a 10 percent minimum wage increase is associated with a rise in employment by 9.0 percent when HHI equals 1.
+In these highly concentrated labor markets, the minimum wage effect on employment conceals important heterogeneity because the underlying relationship is non-monotonous: at first, the positive employment effect amplifies with the underlying bite but falls rapidly when the minimum wage is set close to the median wage of the firm in these low-wage sectors.
+In general, the results are robust to using many alternative model specifications, different concentration measures, and broader and narrower labor market definitions.
+Crucially, I also find empirical support for the monopsony argument when using markdowns -- the most comprehensive measure of monopsony power -- as moderating variable which, however, is only available for a subsample of firms in the data.
+Moreover, additional checks rule out omitted variable bias from product market power or productivity advantages, thus endorsing monopsony power as the true moderator of minimum wage effects.
+Finally, the results carry over to the aggregate level and a complementary event-study analysis highlighting the effects of the first-time introduction of minimum wages in the respective sectors.

-In a last step, I combine estimated minimum wage elasticities of earnings and employment to identify the underlying own-wage elasticity of labor demand along the distribution of labor market concentration.
-As the HHI increases, significantly negative elasticities for low HHI values contrast with significantly positive elasticities in high-HHI environments.
-Given this pattern, a comparison with prior estimates from the German minimum wage literature suggests that the frequent finding of near-zero employment effects stems in part from pooling heterogeneous effects across different levels of labor market concentration.